WIRELESS

 even Radio Shack carries them we don't bother.

-your router.
 Second put in a network name.
-Make
+Make it simple so

-it simple so you can remember it but now too
+you can remember it but now too simple.
+No

-simple.
-No spaces.
-You will want to enter that
+spaces.
+You will want to enter that name on each

-name on each system you have accessing your
+system you have accessing your network so that

-network so that it doesn't try to roam.
-That way
+it doesn't try to roam.
+That way your connection

 |

-equivalent to Airport Extreme and is the faster.
+to the first Airport Extreme and is the faster.
 802.11b

 The regular